 Despite the large number of tables, the popularity of the Bellagio for poker means that the poker area can often get quite crowded.
 It’s pretty typical for there to be wait times that are above average.
 If poker is your deal, you may want to reserve ahead of time.

 The Bellagio offers all sorts of perks for its poker players.
 You can order food and drinks directly to your table.
-In fact, if you have an MGM Resorts International M-Life card, you can get $2 comps on food and drinks for every hour of playtime.
+In fact, if you have an MGM Resorts Rewards card, you can get $2 comps on food and drinks for every hour of playtime.
 Do you get twitchy when you’re nervous?
-Order a back or neck massage while you play and keep that poker face.
+Order a back or neck massage while you play to help keep your poker face.

 The world’s best poker players play at the Bellagio.
 Bobby’s Room, named after Bobby Baldwin, the 1978 ESOP champion who went on to become an executive for MGM Resorts.
 Playing in Bobby’s Room will cost you a steep $20,000 minimum buy-in, so you may just want to take a peek.
 If you do, you may get a look at some of the best poker players in the world. (website)